The Telling

 The Telling is a 2000 science fiction novel by Ursula K. Le Guin set in her fictional universe of Hainish Cycle.
-The Telling is Le Guin's first follow-up novel set in the Hainish Cycle since her 1974 novel The Dispossessed.
+The Telling is Le Guin's first full follow-up novel set in the Hainish Cycle since her novel The Dispossessed (1995's Four Ways to Forgiveness comprising four short novellas).
 It tells the story of Sutty, a Terran sent to be an Ekumen observer, on the planet Aka, and her experiences of political and religious conflicts between a corporatist government and the indigenous resistance, which is centered on the traditions of storytelling, locally referred to as "the Telling" (for which the book is named).

 Plot summary

-Sutty, a woman who travels from Earth to the planet Aka to provide observations as an outside observer.
+Sutty is a woman who travels from Earth to the planet Aka to provide observations as an outside observer.
 On Aka, all traditional customs and beliefs have been outlawed by the state.
 Sutty experiences and tells of the conflicts there between the repressive state capitalist government, and the native people who resist.

 Historical parallels

 Le Guin constructed the recent historical situation of Aka as a parallel to the history of China during the Great Leap Forward and Cultural Revolution.
 The practice of the Telling is analogous to Taoist and Hindu practices and philosophy, and its suppression to the suppression of religious practices by the Chinese government at the time.